AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 **Q**: Is there a way to update CLInic to a newer version?<br>
 **A**: Yes — download the newer `CLInic.jar` from the releases page [here](https://github.com/AY2526S1-CS2103T-F12-4/tp/releases), and replace the existing `CLInic.jar` in your CLInic folder.
 Your `data` folder will remain intact.
 Always close CLInic before replacing the `.jar` file.

+**Q**: How does the command hint system work?<br>
+**A**: The command hint system provides real-time assistance as you type.
+It works in three ways: (1) When you type a complete command word, it displays the full command format with all parameters and an example.
+(2) When you type a partial command word that matches multiple commands, it shows suggestions (e.g., typing `fin` shows "Possible commands: find, finddoc, findmed").
+(3) The hints persist as you continue typing parameters, so you can always see the correct command format.
+This helps you discover commands and use them correctly without memorizing every detail.

 --------------------------------------------------------------------------------------------------------------------